 An association, as defined by the Associations Incorporation Reform Act 2012 (Vic) (“Associations Act”), is any society, club, institution or body formed or carried on for a lawful purpose.
 The minimum membership of an association is five people.

 An incorporated association has a legal identity separate from that of its members.
-Normally, an individual can enter into formal agreements, sue (or be sued), buy property and so on, because a person has a legal identity.
+Normally, an individual can enter into formal agreements, sue or be sued, and buy property, because a person has a legal identity.
 When a group of people incorporate, that body of people has a collective legal identity.
-For example, if 10 people form the Buffalo Tom Appreciation Society (BTAS) and incorporate BTAS, it may sue or be sued, purchase property, enter into agreements and so on, in its own name.

 Flowing from the legal status of the incorporated association is an important feature: that the members’ liability is limited to the annual subscription fee and any other money due under the associations’ rules.